JanSkn/complex-row-pattern-matching/README.md

 ## Limitations ⚠️

-Your table must contain a column with integers in ascending order of increment 1 Regular expression operators `*` (Kleene star) and `+` (Plus) are currently not supported in pattern definitions due to JOIN constraints.
+Your table must contain a column with integers in ascending order with a step size of 1.

+Regular expression operators `*` (Kleene star) and `+` (Plus) are currently not supported in pattern definitions due to JOIN constraints.

 Patterns are limited to finite-length sequences.

 ## Hint 💡